 We see waste as a resource that has value, and by reducing the amount of materials we use in the first place we can make a big impact.
 This impact involves everyone doing their bit to reduce, reuse and recycle, in that order.
 In 2018/19, we sent nothing to landfill and recycled 75% of our waste, 5% more than in 2017/18.
 We strive to keep improving so our current target is to recycle 80% of our waste by July 2020.

 Stop.
 Think.
 Recycle.
 We keep our bin options simple at BU by sorting our mixed recycling waste at our waste facilities so you don't have to.
 Our general waste is sent to produce energy and our food waste anaerobically digested, also to generate energy.

 - Mixed recycling: most of your everyday waste free from food or liquid.
 Don’t worry too much about crumbs as they will not contaminate a bag of dry mixed recycling however half a cup of coffee or your leftover lunch will.

 - Food recycling: anything edible.

 - Non-recyclable waste: a last resort for contaminated or non-recyclable items including crisp packets, napkins and plastic types 3, 6 and 7 (these are often displayed on the product)

 - Other waste: batteries, electronics, hazardous waste and bulky waste need to be recycled at special collection points.

-Every year an internal waste audit is done with student volunteers to highlight the importance of recycling and identify problem areas for recycling.
-Using this information we are able to make changes such as introducing new bins or refreshing bin signage to make it easier for people to recycle correctly.
+Every year an internal waste audit is done with student volunteers to identify areas of improvement in our waste management.
+Using this information we are able to make changes such as introducing new bins or refreshing our signage to make it easier for people to recycle correctly.

 How to get involved